-On February 17, 2022, certain members of our executive and senior management teams were awarded rights to receive an aggregate of up to 362,254 shares if our calculated ROIC, as defined in the PSAP, achieves certain performance criteria as compared to the Bloomberg Peer Group, as defined in the Performance Share Award Restricted Share Agreement, at the end of the performance period, which ends on the last trading day of 2024 and shares awarded above the target level, are also subject to certain TSR performance criteria, as defined in the PSAP.
-This arrangement is recorded as an equity award that requires us to recognize compensation expense originally estimated at \$9.3 million over the shorter of the 3-year performance period or requisite service period, as determined for each participant individually.
-We reduced the estimated expense by \$0.2 million in 2023 based on current expected performance levels, and we have recognized expense of \$1.2 million and \$6.4 million in 2023 and 2022, respectively.
+On February 16, 2023, certain members of our executive and senior management teams were awarded rights to receive an aggregate of up to 507,410 shares, which include shares that may be awarded if above target level.
+The target level is achieved if our calculated ROIC, as defined in the PSAP agreement, achieves certain performance criteria as compared to the Bloomberg Peer Group, as defined in the PSAP agreement, at the end of the performance period, which ends on the last trading day of 2025.
+Shares may be awarded above the target level, subject to ROIC performance and certain TSR performance criteria, as defined in the PSAP agreement.
+This arrangement is recorded as an equity award that requires us to recognize compensation expense estimated at \$12.3 million over the shorter of the 3-year performance period or requisite service period, as determined for each participant individually.
+We reduced the estimated expense by \$1.2 million in 2024 based on current expected performance levels, and we have recognized expense of \$0.4 million and \$8.4 million in 2024 and 2023, respectively.
 The unrecognized compensation expense is expected to be recognized over an estimated amortization period of 12 months.

-On February 16, 2023, certain members of our executive and senior management teams were awarded rights to receive an aggregate of up to 507,410 shares if our calculated ROIC, as defined in the PSAP, achieves certain performance criteria as compared to the Bloomberg Peer Group, as defined in the Performance Share Award Restricted Share Agreement, at the end of the performance period, which ends on the last trading day of 2025 and shares awarded above the target level, are also subject to certain TSR performance criteria, as defined in the PSAP.
-This arrangement is recorded as an equity award that requires us to recognize compensation expense estimated at \$12.3 million over the shorter of the 3-year performance period or requisite service period, as determined for each participant individually, of which \$8.4 million has been recognized in 2023.
+On February 15, 2024, certain members of our executive and senior management teams were awarded rights to receive an aggregate of up to 830,785 shares, which include shares that may be awarded if above target level.
+The target level is achieved if our calculated ROIC, as defined in the PSAP agreement, achieves certain performance criteria as compared to the Bloomberg Peer Group, as defined in the PSAP agreement, at the end of the performance period, which ends on the last trading day of 2026 and shares awarded above the target level, subject to ROIC performance and certain TSR performance criteria, as defined in the PSAP agreement.
+This arrangement is recorded as an equity award that requires us to recognize compensation expense estimated at \$11.8 million over the shorter of the 3-year performance period or requisite service period, as determined for each participant individually.
+We have recognized expense of \$4.4 million in 2024.
 The unrecognized compensation expense is expected to be recognized over an estimated amortization period of 24 months.